On Hardy's $Z$-function and its derivatives associated with the extended Selberg class: Introduction

-where $m$ is a sufficiently large positive integer, and the index $k$ in the error term means that the implied constant depends only on $k$.
-Moreover, under the assumption of the Riemann hypothesis (RH), except for finitely many zeros, zeros of $\eta_{k}(s)$ in the above rectangle are on the critical line $\sigma=1/2$.
-This means that RH implies the analogy of RH for $\eta_{k}(s)$.
+where $m$ is a sufficiently large positive integer, and the index $k$ in the error term means that the implied constant depends on $k$.
+Moreover, under the assumption of the Riemann hypothesis, except for finitely many zeros, zeros of $\eta_{k}(s)$ in the above rectangle are on the critical line $\sigma=1/2$.
+This shows that RH for the Riemann zeta-function implies an analogue of RH for $\eta_k(s)$.

-Later, K.~Matsuoka showed in his unpublished work \cite{M} that for any non-negative integer $k$, there exists a $T=T(k)>0$ such that $Z^{(k+1)}(t)$ has exactly one zero between consecutive zeros of $Z^{(k)}(t)$ for $t\ge T$ under RH.
-The author \cite{K} simplified his proof by constructing an entire function $\xi_{k}(s)$ associated with $Z^{(k)}(t)$.
+Later, K.~Matsuoka shows in his unpublished work \cite{M} that, assuming RH, for every non-negative integer $k$, there exists a $T=T(k)>0$ such that $Z^{(k+1)}(t)$ has exactly one zero between consecutive zeros of $Z^{(k)}(t)$ for $t\ge T$.
+For convenience, we refer to this result as {\it the Interlacing Theorem}.
+In \cite{K}, the present author simplifies his proof by constructing an entire function $\xi_{k}(s)$ associated with $Z^{(k)}(t)$.